 And the ferry to Vestmannaeyjar - Westman islands is also close by - or a ca 33 minute's drive away from the hotel.
 That is where my mother and I were headed the following day.

-Hotel Eyjafjallajökull is only an hour's drive from Reykjavík and a 10-minute drive from the nearest village, Hvolsvöllur.
+Fljótshlíð is only an hour's drive from Reykjavík and a couple of minutes drive from the nearest village, Hvolsvöllur.
 You can rent a car in Reykjavík and visit the beautiful sights on the south coast.

 You will have to get off ring-road 1 and turn onto road 261 for Fljótshlíð.